goosemo/blog/_posts/0014_github_bitbucket_hooks.rst

 I use hg but like github
 ------------------------

-I also dislike unevenness I'd recently read about the hg-git_ plugin and read about a setup_ that uses the paths definitions for hg_ to make simple names to push to, and decided to combine them all together.
+I also dislike unevenness.
+Having recently read about the hg-git_ plugin and read about a setup_ that uses the paths definitions for hg_ to make simple names to push to, and decided to combine them all together.
 I ended up with a ~/.hgrc that I had this:

 .. _hg-git: http://hg-git.github.com/